pickettbd/msmc-slurmPipeline/README.md

 ## Notes
 This pipeline does not support file names or paths that have whitespace in them.
-This pipeline must be run for every individual separately.
+This pipeline may be run for a single individual or multiple individuals of the same species.
+The assumption is that they share the same "reference" genome.
-If multiple individuals exist, this pipeline could be revised to run on one or more individuals, but only a single individual is currently supported.
 If multiple individuals do exist, a [SNPable](http://lh3lh3.users.sourceforge.net/snpable.shtml) mask must also be made.